spcourse/python/en/functional-programming/10 functional programming.md

     >>> print(squared)
     [2, 4, 6, 8, 10]

 The two examples are almost identical.
 In fact, only the function that is applied to each element differs.
 We could say that both examples follow the same *design pattern*.
-In fact this is such a common pattern there is a special name for it: a *map*.
+Actually, this is such a common pattern there is a special name for it: a *map*.
 Since this is such a common pattern, it can be convenient to generalize it.

 The idea is to have a function `my_map` that applies a function to all the items in an input list, using the following blueprint: